 Process and Purpose

 At Beyond Stillness: Stories After Stroke, we go beyond producing a podcast by engaging stroke survivors in a deep, reflective process that prepares them to share their stories.
-Each guest participates in one-on-one guided reflection sessions over four to six weeks, during which we help them uncover and articulate their personal wisdom.
+Each guest participates in one-on-one guided reflection sessions over an average of seven weeks to uncover and articulate their personal wisdom.
 This approach is supported by research demonstrating that constructing a coherent narrative significantly enhances well-being and resilience, providing both the storyteller and listeners with meaningful insights and inspiration12.
-The culmination of this process are two podcast episodes that not only highlight the guest’s journey but also serves as a source of wisdom, purpose, connection, and hope for other survivors.
+The culmination of this process are two podcast episodes that not only highlight the guest’s journey but also serve as a source of wisdom, purpose, connection, and hope for other survivors.

 Our process leverages the transformative power of storytelling, which has been shown to improve emotional health and social bonds.
 By allowing guests to frame their experiences, we help them articulate a sense of purpose and identity, which can be profoundly healing34.
 The episodes created through this method are designed to honor the journey of recovery while expressing gratitude to those who have supported the guest.
 They become powerful tools for fostering empathy and providing encouragement to both the storytellers and the broader community.